GraphDatabaseExperiments/entity_integrity_faults_impact/instructions/README.md

 For *query_numbers* the benchmark queries that are supposed to be executed can be set.
 For the full TPC-H workload this can remain as is.

 The values in *percentages_with_error* determine which percentage of integrity violations should be injected.
 Each element in this list determines a percentage for which the amount of experiment runs specified by the variable *runs* is executed.
 The value 0 is included as this is used to determine the execution time on the original and dirty dataset.
 Here, the dirty dataset includes 0% entity integrity faults, i.e. is the original dataset, however, primary keys and associated indices have been removed.

+### Result and chart generation

+Once all results are obtained they can be collated as shown in the data.csv file in the [charts folder](/./charts).
+This file can then be used to obtain average and mean values for different scenarios and scaling factors as used in our paper.
+In addition, these results can be used to create the heatmap providing information on performance gains through index introduction.
+Using the R file in the same folder the respective charts shown in the paper can be generated.